 27-29 June 2018 | Halle (Saale) | Germany

-The conference’s geographical focus is particularly on the transition countries of Eastern Europe, the Former Soviet Union, and East Asia as well as developed and emerging countries in Europe, the Americas and Australia.
-We welcome contributions providing insights into topics such as:
+The geographical focus of the conference is on the transition countries of Eastern Europe, the Former Soviet Union, and East Asia as well as developed and emerging countries in Europe, America and Australia.
+We welcome contributions on topics such as:

 - Corporate governance;

 - Corporate social responsibility;

 - Human resource management;